MeltStudio/config-loader/README.md

 ## Features
 - Retrieve and collect variables from one or multiple files in your project.
-- Supports a wide range of file formats, including JSON, YAML, XML, and more.
+- Yaml file support, support for JSON,YAML, XML files coming soon.
 - Allows you to specify filters to select only the desired variables.
 - Compatible with TypeScript environments, making it suitable for Node.js or browser-based projects.